secretaria-ICA/Predicao_de_Geracao_de_Energia_Eolica/readme.md

 The generation of wind energy using wind turbines has become one of the main forms of renewable electricity generation, showing significant growth over the past few years, where in 2020 there was 17.8 GW of installed capacity in Brazil, equivalent to 10.1% of the Brazilian Electricity Matrix, and with a total avoided emissions in 2020 of 21.2 million tons of CO2, equivalent to the annual emission of around 21 million passenger cars.

-Wind energy is the energy produced from the kinetic energy of the wind (moving air masses) and the electromagnetic heating of the Sun (solar energy), which together move the pickup blades, where the kinetic energy of the wind it is usually converted into mechanical energy by windmills and weathervanes, or into electrical energy by wind turbines (or wind turbines).
+Wind energy is the energy produced from the kinetic energy of the wind (moving air masses) and the electromagnetic heating of the Sun (solar energy), which together move the pickup blades, where the kinetic energy of the wind it is usually converted into mechanical energy by windmills and weathervanes, or into electrical energy by wind turbines.

-This work sought to use a neural network LSTM (Long Short Term Model) to evaluate the prediction of electricity generation from a wind turbine, using data collected for one year of production of this wind turbine and using the network to predict the generation for the following months.
+This work use a neural network LSTM (Long Short Term Model) to evaluate the prediction of electricity generation from a wind turbine, using data collected for one year of production of this wind turbine and using the network to predict the generation for the following months.

 The application of a neural network model in LSTM (Long Short Term Model) presented satisfactory results for the database used, obtained from www.kaggle.com, https://www.kaggle .com/theforcecoder/wind-power-forecasting?select=Turbine_Data.csv.

 ### 1. Introdução

-Energia eólica é a energia cinética derivada da força dos ventos, que pode ser utilizada para várias finalidades, incluindo a produção de eletricidade a partir de aerogeradores, onde os ventos movimetnam as hélices das turbinas eólicas, gerando força mecânica, que depois é convertida em energia elétrica por meio de um gerador.
+Energia eólica é a energia cinética derivada da força dos ventos, que pode ser utilizada para várias finalidades, incluindo a produção de eletricidade a partir de aerogeradores, onde os ventos movimentam as hélices das turbinas eólicas, gerando força mecânica, que depois é convertida em energia elétrica por meio de um gerador.

-Atualmente a energia eólica é a segunda fonte renovável mais utilizada no mundo, depois da energia hídrica, onde segundo os dados da Agência Internacional de Energia Renovável (Irena), a capacidade total instalada de geradores eólicos atingiu 732,41 GW em 2020, impulsionado pela sua fonte de energia inesgotável, que é o vento, e pelo fato de não emitir poluentes, gases de efeito estufa e nem gerar resíduos, apresentando ainda as vantagens de não haver custos associados à obtenção de uma matéria-prima, diferente do que ocorre com combustíveis fósseis.
+Atualmente a energia eólica é a segunda fonte renovável mais utilizada no mundo, depois da energia hídrica, onde segundo os dados da Agência Internacional de Energia Renovável (IRENA), a capacidade total instalada de geradores eólicos atingiu 732,41 GW em 2020, impulsionado pela sua fonte de energia inesgotável, que é o vento, e pelo fato de não emitir poluentes, gases de efeito estufa e nem gerar resíduos, apresentando ainda as vantagens de não haver custos associados à obtenção de uma matéria-prima, diferente do que ocorre com combustíveis fósseis.

 Uma das desvantagens da geração de energia eólica é a sua intermitência, onde por esta razão se torna de fundamental importância tentar prever o comprtamento de sua geração, diretamente relacionada ao regime dos ventos.
 O objetivo deste trabalho foi avvaliar a geração de energia eólica de um aerogerador, tomando por base os dados registrados de geração de energia de janeiro de 2018 a março de 2020 com intervalos de 10 minutos, buscando realizar a previsao da geração com base nestes registros, através do uso de uma Redes Neurais LSTM (Long Short Term Model)